loader image

 During safety stops, move slowly along the eastern and western ends of the south wall to find brilliantly coloured elegant hermit crabs and a variety of nudibranchs, as well as golden wentletrap snails that feed on the orange cup coral.
 Fish life is also abundant and varied, with a chance to see almost anything from scorpion fish and giant morays to marbled sting rays.
 Mantas and even whale sharks are also sometimes visitors of this site.

-FAN FOREST & WESTERN ROCKY
+SEA FAN FOREST & WESTERN ROCKY

-Cuttlefish may be found at nearly any depth, sometimes courting and mating.
-Ornate ghost pipefish, cowrie shells, octopus, reef squid, jaw fish, porcelain crabs, long nose pipefish, and mantis shrimps are often seen at this site.
-Scorpion fish are very abundant, so be careful where you place your hands!
-Between the three pinnacles and surrounding bottom, Shark Cave easily lends itself to several dives to enjoy the diversity of the reef and to marvel in the chasm of the Shark Cave!
-Nurse sharks can be found lurking inside the cavern along with marble rays, ghost pipefish and plenty of other fascinating creatures, including blue ribbon eels.
+Shark Cave easily lends itself to several dives, where you can enjoy the diversity of the reef and marvel at the chasm that splits the island.
+Nurse and white-tip reef sharks can sometimes be found lurking inside the deeper part of the cavern along with marble rays, ghost pipefish and plenty of other fascinating creatures, including blue ribbon eels.

 LITTLE TORRES ISLAND - 10 night only